fern-api/docs-starter/README.md

 - See the [Component Library](https://buildwithfern.com/learn/docs/content/components/overview?utm_source=github&utm_medium=readme&utm_campaign=docs-starter-openapi&utm_content=step7).

-### Step 7: Set up a custom domain
+### Step 8: Set up a custom domain

-If you wish to use a custom subdomain like `https://docs.YOUR_ORGANIZATION.com` or a subpath like `https://YOUR_ORGANIZATION.com/docs`, you can subscribe to the [Starter plan](https://buildwithfern.com/pricing?utm_source=github&utm_medium=readme&utm_campaign=docs-starter-openapi&utm_content=step8).
+If you wish to use a custom subdomain like `https://docs.YOUR_ORGANIZATION.com` or a subpath like `https://YOUR_ORGANIZATION.com/docs`, you can subscribe to the [Basic plan](https://buildwithfern.com/pricing?utm_source=github&utm_medium=readme&utm_campaign=docs-starter-openapi&utm_content=step8).
 Once subscribed, update `docs.yml` with the custom domain configuration:

 ```yaml
 - url: plantstore.docs.buildwithfern.com
   custom-domain: plantstore.dev
 ```

+### Step 9: Use the Fern Dashboard

+Access the [Fern Dashboard](https://buildwithfern.com) to monitor your docs and edit content in the browser.

+**Analytics:** Track page views, search queries, user feedback, and API Explorer usage to understand how developers use your docs.

+**Fern Editor:** Edit Markdown files directly in the browser with a WYSIWYG web editor.
+Ideal for non-technical team members who want to contribute to your docs.
+Edits appear as pull requests in GitHub and follow the same Git-backed approval workflow as code editor contributions.

-### Step 8: Explore advanced features
+### Step 10: Explore advanced features

 For advanced documentation features and options, view the full [project structure](https://buildwithfern.com/learn/docs/getting-started/project-structure?utm_source=github&utm_medium=readme&utm_campaign=docs-starter-openapi&utm_content=step9).